-Please review the following COVID-19 Health and Safety Protocols for attending and participating at our in-person events.
+Please review the following COVID-19 Health and Safety Guidelines and Protocols for attending and participating in CWBA in-person events and meetings.

-Our primary guide to permitted in-person gatherings and protocols for hosts, attendees, and participants of those gatherings will come from the Colorado Department of Public Health and Environment (“CDPHE”) and County and Local restrictions and orders, particularly those of the City and County of Denver.
-We will also closely consider guidance from the federal Centers for Disease Control and Prevention (“CDC”) in establishing in-person meeting protocols.
+Our primary guide to permitted in-person gatherings and protocols for hosts, attendees, and participants of those gatherings comes from the Colorado Department of Public Health and Environment (“CDPHE”) and County and Local restrictions and orders, particularly those of the City and County of Denver.
+We will also closely consider guidance from the federal Centers for Disease Control and Prevention (“CDC”) in establishing in-person meeting safety guidelines and protocols.

 Consideration Regarding Meetings/Events at Other Venues/Facilities